 Pro-Tip: The Aquarium offers discounted homeschool days a few times a year.
-Home educators can purchase tickets online for $7 per person to attend these special days that feature hands-on activities and exhibits throughout the venue.
+Home educators can purchase tickets online to attend these special days that feature hands-on activities and exhibits throughout the venue.
 Keep an eye on the calendar for the next available date.

 Touring the Aquarium of the Pacific

 Seen from the street, the Aquarium of the Pacific is a striking, modern building on the harbor, easily identifiable by its beautiful blue glass exterior.

 Once you’re inside the building, the floor plan is just as extraordinary… strategically located exhibits around a soaring Great Hall and adjacent spaces.

 Walking into the Aquarium’s 353,685 square foot facility is like walking into an underwater fantasyland.
 The Great Hall is light and airy, making it easy to see the details of the life-size blue whale model swimming through the air in the center of the space (climb the stairs for the upper level exhibits to get a closer look).